 Prescribed fire, flooding (water level management), biological controls, and herbicides have been investigated as tools for integrated management of OWCF (Hutchinson et al. 2006).
 Fire can reduce OWCF in certain habitats but can also result in colonization by other nonnative plant species (Hutchinson and Langeland 2010).
-Prescribed fire alone or in most instances is not an acceptable management tool for OWCF (Hutchinson et al. 2006).
-OWCF grows in moist

-Figure 3.
-Leafy branches (pinnae) of Old World climbing fern are 2-5 inches long with several pairs of leaflets (pinnules).
-Credits: Richard Roberts habitats, so water level interval and duration can affect certain life stages; however, flooding has not been found to be a predictable management method (Hutchinson et al. 2006).
-Since the late 1990s, when OWCF serious management efforts began, herbicides have been used to manage OWCF and biological controls have been released and are being monitored.
+Prescribed fire alone in most instances is not an acceptable management tool for OWCF (Hutchinson et al. 2006).
+OWCF grows in moist habitats, so water level interval and duration can affect certain life stages; however, flooding has not been found to be a predictable management method (Hutchinson et al. 2006).
+Since the late 1990s, when serious OWCF management efforts began, herbicides have been used to manage OWCF, and biological controls have been released and are currently being monitored.